-Temperature-controlled warehouses are likewise a requirement for handling most candy and chocolate products, and Weber operates one of the region’s largest networks of temperature-controlled, food grade warehouses, says David Cardadeiro, vice president for transportation.
-In addition to its seven temperature-controlled warehouses, the 3PL is one of the few refrigerated LTL carriers on the West Coast.
+Temperature-controlled warehouses are likewise a requirement for handling most candy and chocolate products, and Weber has one the region’s largest networks of temperature-controlled, food grade warehouses, says David Cardadeiro, vice president for transportation.
+In addition to the seven temperature-controlled warehouses, the 3PL is one of the few refrigerated LTL carriers on the West Coast.
 Weber also provides truckload, intermodal, parcel, dedicated contract carriage, port drayage, and air cargo services.

 First-rate facilities and equipment

 Weber’s Rancho I facility in Rancho Cucamonga, CA is just one of the company’s 16 food grade warehouses located through out California, Arizona and Nevada.
 The facility handles a variety of grocery products, dry food products, confectionary and CPG products.
 Value-added services include rework projects, FDA inspections, USDA, time-sensitive projects and repackaging.
 Rancho I also operates a pick-up and delivery operation covering the Los Angeles basin with direct line-hauls to Hayward, CA, Las Vegas and Phoenix.

 During a recent visit by Food Logistics, Cardadeiro provided a tour of the facility and discussed how Weber was helping support their customers’ sustainability efforts by streamlining and optimizing the transportation and distribution functions.